christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 Species that experience greater variance in per capita reproductive success were more responsive to growing season precipitation.
 This shous be due to differences in physiology and life history.
 The demographic variation and variation in sensitivity to precipitaton are due, to a trade-off among species between growth rate and water use effiency.

-These data reveal an interesting community pattern: a guild of co-occuring lpants with a sprectrum of demographic variances and correlated germination.
-These differences are implicated in structuring plant communities and accounting for stable species coexistance in variable environments.
+These data reveal an interesting community pattern: a guild of co-occurring plants with a spectrum of demographic variances and correlated germination.
+These differences are implicated in structuring plant communities and accounting for stable species coexistence in variable environments.

 The life history patterns that they showed validate long-standing life history predictions, but also provides an intriguing window on how physiologies and life histories are deployed in comm structures.

 ### Character Displacement in Flowering Phenologies
 Scott Gleeson, 1981
-**Permanent notes:**
+**Permanent notes:** YES

 Discussion about the role of competition in interpretations of flowering phenologies have raised questions.
 More specifically, the hypothesis in dispute is that competition by plant species for pollinators can cause a divergence of flowering times, resulting in a regular sequence of blooming within a season.